lauraspberry/sleep-program/README.md

 # sleep-program

-goal: simple to do app with python, sql, and flask :) write documentation!
+goal: create a simple to do web app with Python, SQL, and Flask

+this application would be used for all aspects of sleep -- for you to jot down late night ideas, document dreams, or just keep track of how well you slept.

+## To use this application:

 download this repo (zip or git clone)